Kia Tasman: New Zealand

 The Tasman went on sale in New Zealand on 17 April 2025 and it is available with five variants: TX 4WD, TXR 4WD, TXS 4WD, X-Line 4WD and X-Pro 4WD.
 All variants powered by the 2.2-litre CRDi turbocharged diesel engine and comes standard with four-wheel drive.

 Asia

 Brunei

-The Tasman has been launched in Brunei on 28 August 2025 and it is available with three variants: LX, EX and X-Line, all variants were powered by a 2.2-litre CRDi turbocharged diesel engine.
+The Tasman was launched in Brunei on 28 August 2025 and it is available with three variants: LX, EX and X-Line, all variants were powered by a 2.2-litre CRDi turbocharged diesel engine.

 Cambodia

-The Kia Tasman is scheduled to be launched in Cambodia on 5 September 2025.
-It is available in two variants: the X-Line and X-Pro, both variants are powered by a 2.2-litre CRDi turbocharged diesel engine.
+The Kia Tasman was launched in Cambodia on 5 September 2025.
+It is available with two variants: the X-Line and X-Pro, both variants are powered by a 2.2-litre CRDi turbocharged diesel engine.